-Paul Strickland is a songwriter, musician, actor and storyteller and a favorite of the Cincinnati Fringe Festival.
-But he has taken several road to arrive where he is today.
-Strickland has won numerous for his performances as well as having traveled throughout the United States and Canada.
-“I firmly believe,” stated Strickland, “that making people laugh at themselves and think in a new way about their world is a good way to help them escape while, hopefully, gaining some perspective on what they’re escaping from…” According to the Cincinnati Enquirer “An hour spent with master storyteller Paul Strickland is an hour well spent and one which you shouldn’t miss.”
+Paul Strickland is a songwriter, musician, actor and storyteller and a favorite of the Cincinnati Fringe Festival, but he has taken several roads to arrive where he is today.
+He has won numerous awards for his performances as well as having traveled throughout the United States and Canada.